Kicksecure/usability-misc/README.md

 Bisq workarond "sudo mkdir -p /usr/share/desktop-directories" as per https://github.com/bisq-network/bisq/issues/848

+gpl_sources_download GPL'ed source code of all installed packages.
+Used damngpl to get a list of all GPL'ed packages, then downloads them using apt-get source.
 ## How to install `usability-misc` using apt-get ##

 1\.
 Download [Whonix's Signing Key]().